-Can I ask for a State Fair Hearing?
+Can I ask for a state fair hearing?

-If you, as a member of Superior, disagree with Superior's decision, you have the right to ask for a fair hearing.
-You may name someone to represent you by writing a letter to Superior telling us the name of the person you want to represent you.
+If you disagree with Superior's final decision, you have the right to ask for a fair hearing.
+A member can file for a fair hearing at any time during Superior's appeals process.
+You may name someone to represent you by writing a letter to the health plan telling them the name of the person you want to represent you.
 A doctor or other medical provider may be your representative.
 If you want to challenge a decision made by your health plan, you or your representative must ask for the fair hearing within ninety (90) days of the date on Superior's letter with the decision.
 If you do not ask for the fair hearing within ninety (90) days, you may lose your right to a fair hearing.
-To ask for a fair hearing, you or your representative should either send a letter to Superior at:
+To ask for a fair hearing, you or your representative should send a letter to Superior at:

-Superior HealthPlan Attn: Fair Hearings Coordinator 2100 S. IH 35 Suite 200 Austin, Texas 78704
+Superior HealthPlan Attn: Fair Hearings Coordinator 5900 E. Ben White Blvd.
+Austin, TX 78741